YanB25/Universal-Print/README.md

 ## One More Thing

-UV gives more friendly outputs to C-style types and specific STL utilities.
+UV gives more friendly outputs to specific STL utilities and C-style types.

 Pair and Tuple: